mihir-shah99/vxdf/frontend/README.md

 1. **Input Processing**:
    - Users upload security scan files through the FileUpload component.
    - The appropriate parser (e.g., SARIFParser) processes the file and extracts vulnerabilities.
-   - Extracted vulnerabilities are sent to the backend for validation.
+   - Extracted vulnerabilities are sent to the backend API for validation.

 2. **Validation Display**:
    - The Dashboard component shows validation progress and results.